Retirement Withdrawal Calculator

 Percentage Method

-Withdraw a fixed percentage of your portfolio each year, which means your income fluctuates with market performance.
+Remove a fixed percentage of your portfolio every year, so that your income fluctuates in accordance with market performance.

 Dynamic Withdrawals

-Adjust withdrawals based on portfolio performance, reducing spending in bad years and increasing in good years.
+Link withdrawals to portfolio performance, paying less in poor years and paying more in good ones.

-Retirement Withdrawal Calculator: Plan Your Finances with Confidence
+Retirement Withdrawal Calculator: Plan Your Money with Assurance

-• Adjust for market fluctuations – Plan for ups and downs in investment returns.
+- Adjusted for market swings – Budget for highs and lows in investment income.

-• Factor in taxes and expenses – Get a clearer picture of your net retirement income.
+- Include taxes and expenses – Get a clearer understanding of all your total retirement income.

-Most calculators use key inputs to estimate a safe withdrawal rate, including:
+Most calculators employ key inputs in approximating a desirable withdrawal rate, including:

-2. Annual Withdrawal Rate – Typically based on the 4% rule (a common benchmark) or a customized percentage.
+- Annual Withdrawal Rate – Typically calculated in reference to the 4% rule (the most popular rule) or a personalized percentage.

-5. Inflation Rate – Adjusts withdrawals to maintain purchasing power.
+- Inflation Rate – Balances withdrawals in order to maintain buying power.

-6. Social Security & Pensions – Additional income sources that reduce reliance on savings.
+- Social Security & Pension – Supplemental sources that lower dependence on assets.

 Key Withdrawal Strategies to Consider